AlanCoding/gravitational-balloon-mathematics/wedge/README.md

 - **Laminar, quasi-steady Reynolds**:
   - Ignores turbulence (very likely present at the actual Reynolds numbers).
   - Ignores unsteady terms that produce *velocity-dependent* film forces (true damping).
-- **Short-bearing approximation**:
+- **Defunct short-bearing approximation**:
-  - Treats each gap as a short journal bearing; end leakage and full 3D effects are not modeled.
+  - Prior toy analysis treated each gap with the short-bearing approximation; this is retained only as an archived reference because it neglects end leakage/axial variation that the real, long-bearing regime requires.
 - **Ad-hoc damping**:
   - `C_damp` is a crude global isotropic damper per shell, not a proper fluid dynamic coefficient matrix.
 - **No structural elements yet**: